numba/numba/docs/source/doc/interface_c.rst

 ======================

 Numba allows users to deal with high-level as well as low-level C-like code.
-Users can access and define new or external stucts, deal with pointers, and call C functions natively.
+Users can access and define new or external structs, deal with pointers, and call C functions natively.

 ..
 NOTE:: Type declarations are covered in in :ref:`types`.